 McAlister’s recent articles are on religion in Haiti after the 2010 earthquake, on telethons in the U.S. after the quake, on the recent interest in zombies in American pop culture, and on the thought and interactions between American and Caribbean evangelicals who perform “spiritual warfare” in and for the nations of Haiti and the United States.
 With a grant from the John Templeton Foundation/Social Science Research Council, she has been awarded a grant to study what she terms “aggressive forms of prayer.”

-You can click on the Publications link for pdfs for most of her articles
+You can click on the link below for pdfs for most of her articles